knudhansen/rpi/README.md

 # Overview

-This repo contains resources to work with a Raspberry Pi, including using the Raspberry Pi camera.
+The RPI repository contains resources to work with a Raspberry Pi, including using the Raspberry Pi camera.

+It's main goal is to enable setting the Raspberry Pi up with a daily video schedule.

 # Bash functions